Scheme Interpreter

 • Calling built-in procedures (such as +, exit, equal?, etc.; see the built-in procedure reference for the full list)

-• scheme_eval evaluates a Scheme expression expr in the given environment env.
+• scheme_eval evaluates a Scheme expression expr in an environment env.
 This function is nearly complete but is missing the logic for call expressions.

 • Consider this if-statement block in scheme_eval: